DillonEnge/custy-http/README.md

 # custy-http

-A custom, lightweight HTTP server library written in Go with a focus on simplicity and control.
+A custom, lightweight HTTP server and client library written in Go with a focus on simplicity and control.

 ## Overview

-`custy-http` is a barebones HTTP server implementation built from scratch using only Go's standard library.
+`custy-http` is a barebones HTTP/1.x implementation built from scratch using only Go's standard library.
 It provides direct control over HTTP request and response handling without the overhead of larger frameworks.

 ## Features